TosbackCgusBridge-Bot/CGUs-versions/Pricegrabber/Privacy Policy.md

 *   that infringes any third party's copyright, patent, trademark, trade secret or other proprietary rights or rights of publicity or privacy.
 *   that violates any law, statute, ordinance or regulation in any applicable jurisdictions (including, but not limited to, those governing export control, consumer protection, unfair competition, anti-discrimination, false advertising and privacy).
 *   that is, or may reasonably be considered to be, defamatory, hateful, racially or religiously biased or offensive (including the use of swear words), unlawfully threatening or unlawfully harassing to any individual, partnership or corporation.
-*   for which you were compensated or granted any consideration by any third party;
+*   for which you were compensated or granted any consideration by any third party.
 *   that seeks to obtain a commercial advantage;
 *   that includes any information that references other web sites, addresses, email addresses, contact information, phone numbers or other personal information such as credit card numbers. or
 *   that contains any computer viruses, worms or other damaging or potentially damaging computer programs or files.